 Wow, what a story!
 The fact that it is very closely based on a true story makes it even more incredible.
 I learned so much about what Italy was like during World War II.
 There are some really heartbreaking things that happen as you get slapped with the realities of war, so it may not be for everyone.
 The narrator performed it well and I got through the long book pretty quickly!

 There are several classics that have been recorded by well known actors/narrators so if there’s a classic you want to read, it’s definitely worth looking into the audio version!
-Here are two classics I read for the first time as audiobooks and thought they were very well done:
+Here are a couple classics I read for the first time as audiobooks and thought they were very well done:

 My friend and I both listened to this audiobook around the same time and were both saying how we enjoyed the narrators, but when we said something about the narrator’s gender we realized we had listened to different versions!
 And it looks like there are several more versions available as well.
 I listened to the one narrated by Stephen Crossly and thought he did a great job with different voices for different characters.
 My friend really enjoyed her version by Wanda McCaddon and from the audio sample it sounds like one I’d enjoy as well.